mahde232/tic-tac-toe/README.md

 ### Gameboard

 Gameboard contains 9 GameTiles.
-Under it there are 2 UI elements which show `which player is now playing` and possible time travel `StateSnapshots`.
+Under it there are 2 UI elements which show 'which player is now playing' and possible time travel `StateSnapshots`.

 ### GameTiles